 - Recommendation Letters—Teachers know you best in the classroom, and we want to know what they think about you.
 You don't have to only ask teachers for recommendations if you've done great in a class that came easy to you (although that is OK!).
 Think about teachers of classes where you struggled and overcame the challenges.
 They've seen a different side of you that may be beneficial for us to know about.

-- Essays—This is your place to show us who you are.
+- Personal Statements and Essays—This is your place to show us who you are.
 We're looking for students who have a voice, who are intellectually curious, and have demonstrated an engagement with the world around them.
-Take time to pick the essay topic that suits you best, and be sure to proofread, proofread, and proofread again before submitting it.
+Take time to pick the topic that suits you best, and be sure to proofread, proofread, and proofread again before submitting it.

 - Time Outside of Class—We seek students who will contribute well to the life of the university.
 While our student body is small compared to many other national universities, Emory has a campus life program comparable to much larger schools.
 What will you gain from our community and what will you give?
 Whether you've been involved in clubs, sports, a job, or community service, we want to know what gets you excited and makes you happy.